 - The Good Wife as Jared Andrews (4 episodes)

 - The Good Fight as Jared Andrews (1 episode)

 - You Bury Your Own as Det.
 Gilliespie

 - Tales Of The City as Bill Schwartz (1 episode)

 This actor provides examples of:

-- Abusive Dad: Not in Real Life, but between Lionel Luthor and Sylar's dad on Heroes he's got this trope covered.
+- Abusive Dad: Not in Real Life, but between Lionel Luthor, Sylar's dad on Heroes and Thaddeus Sivana's father in SHAZAM!, he's got this trope covered.

 - Badass Beard: Most of his roles see him sporting one.
 Often overlaps with Beard of Evil.